Trial97/romanian-id-detector/README.md

 # romanian-id-detector
-My project to computer vision
+My project to computer vision.

+The presentation can be found [here](https://github.com/Trial97/romanian-id-detector/blob/master/Romanian%20ID%20Detector.pdf)

 The project use the following:
 - [id-card-detector](https://github.com/mesutpiskin/id-card-detector.git) to detectect the zone in witch the ID is located.